-- 1] Walk down the right side of the hall. - 2] A single hand-up, referred to as "Give-me-Five," will be used to designate the need for attentiveness by being quiet and focusing on the speaker or main attraction. - 3] "Raider Time" will be used by all teaching staff as a required task for students entering the classroom. - 4] Allotted time will be given in classes for recording assignments into student planners. - 5] Class is dismissed by the teacher, not the bell. - 6] Student planners will be used for hall passes.
-"No pass- back to class." - 7] Students will take a reading book and assignment notebook to every class.
+- 1. Walk down the right side of the hall. - 2.
+A single hand-up, referred to as "Give-me-Five," will be used to designate the need for attentiveness by being quiet and focusing on the speaker or main attraction. - 3.
+"Raider Time" will be used by all teaching staff as a required task for students entering the - 4.
+Allotted time will be given in classes for recording assignments into student planners. - 5.
+Class is dismissed by the teacher, not the bell. - 6.
+Student planners will be used for hall passes.

+7. Students will take a reading book and assignment notebook to every class.
 It will be expected that spare time IS reading time.